Palo-Cortex/soc-optimization/Documentation/Upon_Trigger.md

 # ⚙️ Upon Trigger Foundation – XSIAM SOC Automation

-The **“Upon Trigger”** foundation playbook is the starting point for any **entry point playbook** — triggered by specific alerts in XSIAM.
-It establishes the core automation logic for handling alerts consistently and intelligently from the moment they enter the system.
+The **“Upon Trigger”** foundation playbook is the standardized first step for any **entry point playbook** triggered by alerts in XSIAM.
+It provides structured, modular logic to ensure clean triage, contextual enrichment, and safe, scalable automation from the moment a trigger fires.

 ![When to Use the 'Upon Trigger' Foundation](../images/When_To_Use_Upon_Trigger.png)